diskoverdata/diskover-docs/source_files/install_ova.md

 Password: **darkdata**

-🔴 Request a license by sending us your [hardware ID](https://docs.diskoverdata.com/diskover_installation_guide_ova/#generating-a-hardware-id) so we can generate a license.
+🔴 Request a license by sending us your **hardware ID** as described below, so we can generate a license.

 - First, you can click on the **Diskover Install Tools** icon on the desktop to open the **Diskover License Tools** application.